Birrellc/project-eternity-ms2/assets/testing/testing.md

 5. Increase or decrease the quantity of each item you like and if you want to remove something click the "X" to the left of the product name
 6. Fill out the form with your details and then click Checkout.

+(The cart was tested further in the Final Testing -> Javascript -> Shopping Cart section of this document & the Shopping Cart form was tested in the feature testing table)

-***NOTE - The ability to add items to the basket is functional same with removing or increasing / decreasing the quanitity but due to not having the capable skills yet the form does not direct to a paywall or store the data provided in the form, All that happens is the moment is the form data is posted to the code institute form dump which checks that the data is submitted - The database and paywall feature will be added as my skills develop later in the course***
+**_NOTE - The ability to add items to the basket is functional same with removing or increasing / decreasing the quanitity but due to not having the capable skills yet the form does not direct to a paywall or store the data provided in the form, All that happens is the moment is the form data is posted to the code institute form dump which checks that the data is submitted - The database and paywall feature will be added as my skills develop later in the course_**

-___
+---

-* As a user, i would like to have information about the history of the restaurant available on the website.
+- **As a user, i would like to have information about the history of the restaurant available on the website.**

 ![picture](../images/testing-images/user-story-six.gif)